nagha95/electronic-voting-system/README.md

 Generate a random sample voter database, data.txt.

 # voting
-Voting program for voter authentication, casting votes and vote encryption and storage into the database.
+Voter authentication, casting votes and vote encryption and storage into the database.

 # counting
-Counting program for vote database decryption, tallying and publishing election results and statistics.
+Vote database decryption, tallying and publishing election results and statistics.